odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

   This call is located in folder
   **Configuring OMAG Servers/Configuration for Cohort Members/Configuring defaults for the Cohort Members/Set local server URL root**.

-  The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-point/#configuring-local-server-url).
+  The specific documentation for this call is in the Admin Guide [here :material-dock-window:](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-point/#configuring-local-server-url){ target=docs }.

 * Set **localServerType** to `Egeria Dojo Metadata Server` (update the value in the request)

   This call is located in folder
   **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set local server type name**.

-  The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties).
+  The specific documentation for this call is in the Admin Guide [here :material-dock-window:](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties){ target=docs }.

 * Set **organizationName** to your organization name (update the variable `organization_name`).

   This call is located in folder
   **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set Organization name**.

-  The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties).
+  The specific documentation for this call is in the Admin Guide [here :material-dock-window:](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties){ target=docs}.

 * Set **localServerUserId** to `myMetadataServerUserId`.

   This call is located in folder
   **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set local server user Id**.

-  The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties).
+  The specific documentation for this call is in the Admin Guide [here :material-dock-window:](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties){ target=docs }.

 * Set **localServerPassword** to `myMetadataServerPassword`

   This call is located in folder
   **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set local server user password**.

-  The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties).
+  The specific documentation for this call is in the Admin Guide [here :material-dock-window:](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties){ target=docs }.

 * Set **maxPageSize** - the maximum page size that can be set on requests to the server.
 The default value is 1000.

   This call is located in folder
   **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers//Set max page size**.

-  The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties).
+  The specific documentation for this call is in the Admin Guide [here :material-dock-window:](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties){ target=docs }.

 * Add a graph-based local repository.
-This will store metadata in [JanusGraph](https://janusgraph.org).
+This will store metadata in [JanusGraph :material-dock-window:](https://janusgraph.org){ target=jg }.

   This call is located in folder
   **Configuring OMAG Servers/Configuration for Cohort Members/Configuration for Metadata Access Points/Configuration for Metadata Servers/Enable the graph repository**.

-  The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-the-local-repository).
+  The specific documentation for this call is in the Admin Guide [here :material-dock-window:](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-the-local-repository){ target=docs }.

 * Configure the **Asset Owner** Open Metadata Access Service (OMAS).
 URL name for this service is `asset-owner`.

   This call is located in folder
   **Configuring OMAG Servers/Configuration for Cohort Members/Configuration for Metadata Access Points/Enable a specific access service**.

-  The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-the-access-services).
+  The specific documentation for this call is in the Admin Guide [here :material-dock-window:](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-the-access-services){ target=docs }.

 * Set up the Coco Pharmaceutical **Server** Security connector to provide authorization checks for inbound REST API calls.

   This call is located in folder
   **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set Server Security Connection**.

-  The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-the-server-security-connector).
+  The specific documentation for this call is in the Admin Guide [here :material-dock-window:](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-the-server-security-connector){ target=docs }.

 This completes the example configuration.